wp-plugins/wishpond-social-campaigns/readme.txt

 = How much does it cost to run a campaign? =

-Social Sweepstakes and Social Offers are both extremely cost effective.
+Social Sweepstakes, Social Offers, and Photo Contests are extremely cost effective.

 * You can run unlimited campaigns for free for the first month.
 * Wishpond Social Sweepstakes is free to try for the first month.
 You can run as many sweepstakes as you want and get as many participants as you like.